Denhonator/KHPCSpeedrunTools/1FMMods/readme.txt

 RandoNoLogic:
 - Randomizes items, level ups, rewards and chests
 - If seed.txt exists, it will try to use it.
 Must be a number.
 Otherwise, the file will be created with a random seed.
-- Combine with SaveAnywhere to get to world map right away.
+- Combine with SaveAnywhere and InstantGummi to get to world map right away.
 Everything will be open.
 - Has no real objective or logic yet